In This Section

 Regulations, policies, and procedures for graduate student financial support managed by Graduate Studies, including graduate program fellowship allocations, external fellowships, and nonresident supplemental tuition fellowship programs.

 Training Grant Support Services (TGSS) is a virtual unit linking staff in the Office of Graduate Studies and the Office of Research.
 Learn more about how this unit assists faculty in identifying funding opportunities and helps develop and prepare grant proposals specifically for training grants.

-As part of our continuing effort to improve graduate student support at UC Davis, the Provost allocates funds to partially buy-down fees and tuition for GSRs supported on extramural sources.
+As part of our continuing effort to improve graduate student support at UC Davis, the Provost allocates funds to partially buy-down Tuition & Fees and NRST for GSRs supported on extramural sources.